TrentTheDude/AysteriaSkyBlock/README.md

-# SavageSkyblock #
+# Trents_SkyBlock #
 The Complete SkyBlock Plugin With Enhanced Features

-This plugin is currently being developed.
-Anything within the Project can and will be modified.

-The end result of this project is be the best SkyBlock plugin out there.
-We strive to have this work on all Minecraft Versions, while boasting a massive selection of features!
+The ultimate Skyblock plugin currently in development.

 # Current Features #

-- Per-island permission system ( island owner can set permissions for member and officers of island )
-- IS-TOP ( add block and spawner value )
-- Completely customizable GUI's
-- Island Schematic permissions ( set permissions for certain island schematics )
+- Everything from ASkyBlock, but compatible with all versions.
+- IS Upgrades, IS Top, IS Quests

 # Dependencies #

-- WorldEdit (6 for 1.8 -> 1.12, 7 for 1.13 -> 1.14)
+- WorldEdit (WE 6 for 1.7-1.12 | WE 7 for 1.13+)